McKinney Car Accident

-As personal injury lawyers representing automobile accident victims, our experience is that several factors commonly occur in serious motor vehicle accidents:
+As personal injury lawyers representing car crash victims, our experience is that several factors commonly occur in serious motor vehicle wrecks:

 In 2016, 12,514 people died in alcohol-impaired driving crashes according to the United States Department of Transportation, National Highway Traffic Safety Administration, Traffic Safety Facts.
 That was 33% of all traffic-related deaths in the United States.

 Texas is a large state.
 For Texas, in 2016, 1,670 people died in traffic accidents in which alcohol was a factor.
 That was 13% of the entire nation’s alcohol related fatalities.
 Forty-four percent (44%) of all Texas traffic fatalities involved alcohol.

 For comparison a small state like West Virginia, in 2016, 80 people died in traffic accidents in which alcohol was a factor.
 Thirty percent (30%) of all 269 West Virginia traffic fatalities involved alcohol.

 For the entire country, in 2016, 10,111 people died in auto accidents involving speeding.
 That was 27% of the 37,461 total traffic deaths in the United States according to National Highway Traffic Safety Administration.
 Driving too fast for existing road conditions kills.